i.e. sleep behavior

 - use https://lastminuteengineers.com/esp32-sleep-modes-power-consumption/ association sleep pattern to save power - but see https://github.com/espressif/esp-idf/issues/2070 and https://esp32.com/viewtopic.php?f=13&t=12182 it seems with BLE on the 'easy' draw people are getting is 80mA

 - stop using loop() instead use a job queue and let CPU sleep

 - measure power consumption and calculate battery life assuming no deep sleep

-- do lowest sleep level possible where BT still works during normal sleeping, make sure cpu stays in that mode unless lora rx packet happens, bt rx packet happens or button press happens
+- do the lowest sleep level possible where BT still works during normal sleeping, make sure CPU stays in that mode unless LoRa rx packet happens, bt rx packet happens or button press happens

 - see section 7.3 of https://cdn.sparkfun.com/assets/learn_tutorials/8/0/4/RFM95_96_97_98W.pdf and have hope radio wake only when a valid packet is received.
 Possibly even wake the ESP32 from deep sleep via GPIO.